 Those working in HR should arrange interviews, manage to hire efforts, and onboard new staff members.
 The HR department is also responsible for completing all paperwork related to hiring someone new, seeing to it that all runs smoothly from day one.

 Payroll can be something else.
 Every single payday, individual taxes must be calculated and staff working hours calculated.
 Company costs incurred by employees should also be refunded and any bonuses added, if applicable.

 Hold disciplinary actions

 If a staff member fails, appropriate action must be taken.
 Such measures should be fair and free from any discrimination.
 The company will not want to lose a good staff member.
-If the process is handled correctly, this it can enhance the performance of the employee.
+If the process is handled correctly, this can enhance the performance of the employee.

 For example, if a business sees that a certain staff member is consistently late for work even after official warnings, HR might step in and study the reason for the tardiness.
-This may be an opportunity to offer counselling to the employee, or to offer extra means to assist the staff member to be punctual.
+This may be an opportunity to offer counsel to the employee or to offer extra means to assist the staff member to be punctual.
 As an alternative to the cost of firing and then hiring a new staff member, this might present the worker with a means of improving his or her vocation.

 On the other hand

 Conversely, disciplinary action might not be the best path to take.
 This applies to the worker who must be let go.
 Those working in HR will know when a worker isn’t the correct fit for a business and would be better off elsewhere.
-It is up to the human resources department to develop a solid link with managers and workers so as to recognise the health and cohesiveness of a team.
+It is up to the human resources department to develop a solid link with managers and workers so as to recognize the health and cohesiveness of a team.

 Bring policies up to date

 Policies must be reorganized annually as the business grows.
-It’s the task of those working in HR to ensure that all company policies are up to date, and that outdated or irrelevant policies are scrapped.
+It’s the task of those working in HR to ensure that all company policies are up to date and that outdated or irrelevant policies are scrapped.